Svendolin/All-about-CANVAS-and-CANVAS-GAMES/readme.md

 ## Technologies and Installation (Stored at core > lib-folder) ✅
 ***

-(TO SIMPLYFY) - JQUERY - INSTALLATION:
+(TO SIMPLIFY) - JQUERY - INSTALLATION:
 * https://cdnjs.com/libraries/jquery (if you would like to use JQUERY in your project)
 <br />